 Can I manage my property myself?

 You certainly can, however, many Landlords under-estimate the amount of time and skill that is required to manage a property and Tenant well.
-For just a 4.8% (4% + VAT) monthly fee we can handle virtually every aspect and provide a useful buffer between you and your Tenant.
+For a small monthly fee, we can handle virtually every aspect and provide a useful buffer between you and your Tenant.
 You still make all the decisions but we do all the work for you.

 How is the rent paid?

 Typically a standing order is set up from the Tenant’s bank account and the rent will be paid in advance.
 The rent is then paid by BACS directly into the account of your choice.
 A detailed statement of account is naturally part of our service, it is sent by email to you on a monthly basis.